The Best Movies and TV Shows to Stream This Week

 The fourth and final chapter of the Hotel Transylvania franchise is bidding farewell with a bang.
 Hotel Transylvania: Transformania follows our favorite ferocious monsters as they’re transformed into human versions of themselves (with a few monstrous exceptions) by Van Helsing the monster-hunter’s Monsterification Ray.
 In their new and unfamiliar bodies, the now powerless Drac and an overzealous monster-fied Johnny team up to travel internationally on the hunt for a cure.
 Selena Gomez, Andy Samberg, Kathryn Hahn, Jim Gaffigan, Steve Buscemi, Molly Shannon and more fan favorites return in the final installation of Hotel Transylvania.

-Although originally intended to have a full theatrical release in 2021, Hotel Transylvania: Transformania will now premiere exclusively on Prime Video on Jan.
-14.
+Although originally intended to have a full theatrical release in 2021, Hotel Transylvania: Transformania is exclusively on Prime Video.

 Euphoria

 The Emmy-winning HBO drama starring Zendaya, Hunter Schafer, Jacob Elordi and more is back for its sophomore season, and the pressure is certainly on.
-After an extra-long hiatus due to the ongoing pandemic, Rue, Jules, Kat, Maddy, Nate and the rest of our favorite reckless love and drug-obsessed teens will finally return to us on Jan.
-9.
+After an extra-long hiatus due to the ongoing pandemic, Rue, Jules, Cassie, Maddy, Nate and the rest of our favorite reckless love and drug-obsessed teens finally returned to us.

 The Book of Boba Fett